- Cycle count is, by far, the most effective procedure to take stock of what’s currently in a given warehouse

 - B items have a higher cost and less frequent turnover than A items.
 They are counted twice per year

-- C items are the slow-moving and contribute the least to inventory, percentage-wise.
+- C items are slow-moving and contribute the least to inventory, percentage-wise.
 They are counted once a year.

 10 Cycle Counting Best Practices to Implement Today